 Pack a picnic.
 Make it special.
 Real crockery, home baked treats, something lovely to drink, comfy camping chairs, picnic blankets and go somewhere nice.
 How about at a spot overlooking the beach (if it’s not windy or rainy) or in a tranquil spot by the river, or a fairytale place in the forest.
 If she lives in town, then pick a nice park perhaps one with a lake, or a pretty garden.

 Take her out for a cocktail or better still personalise the occasion and be the cocktail barmaid in her own home.

 Here’s how to do it yourself

 Take your siblings with you and jazz up a table outside, dress up, and club together to buy Mum something new to wear for the occasion.
-Buy or bake some snacks, then buy a cocktail kit and go and have an evening of laughter.
+Buy or bake some snacks, and have an evening of laughter.